New and Old Media Begin Working Together

 But now the papers are deciding they might have a lot to gain by striking deals with the most popular sites on the Web.
 NPR's Chris Arnold reports.

-Ms. LAUREN RICH FINE (Newspaper Stock Analyst, Merrill Lynch): Economics 101 will tell you if I had a near-monopoly before and was able to charge accordingly and I now have a competitive model, I'm not going to be as profitable.
+LAUREN RICH FINE: Economics 101 will tell you if I had a near-monopoly before and was able to charge accordingly and I now have a competitive model, I'm not going to be as profitable.

 ARNOLD: With readership and revenues dwindling, the stocks of some major newspaper companies have been driven down by 40 to 50 percent in recent years.
 But some Internet companies differ with Wall Street's gloom and doom take on newspapers.